smmaurer/api-demo/README.md

 #### Presentation outline

 * What is an API?
-	* code-based interface for interacting with a piece of software
+	* code-based interface for outside developers to interact with a piece of software
-	* static software libraries vs. web services vs. API's for data
+	* static software libraries vs. web services vs. APIs for data

-* Data API's
+* Data APIs
 	* mechanics: url endpoint, http request
 	* Census, Socrata, transit, earthquakes, weather